-Anatolia has been a cradle of many civilizations from Sumerians to Hittites.
-When gaining a better control over the Mediterranean became vital, Bodrum turned into a strategic port city to whom seeking power.
-These are some of the stories that a Bodrum museum can tell you.
+Anatolia has been a cradle for many civilizations from Sumerians to Hittites.
+As the importance of maritime trade increased, gaining better control over the Mediterranean Sea became vital and Halicarnassus – today’s Bodrum – evolved to a strategic port city from being a small fishing town.

-Imagine what this town went through to survive for ages: The Carians made it their capital, Mausolus constructed his tomb which will be counted as one of the Seven Wonders of the World later, Knights Hospitaller chosen this city to build Castle of St. Peter, Italians took control during the World War I, and the list goes on.
-A lot of good things and bad things happened here and you are about to find more at the museums in Bodrum.
+Imagine what this town went through to survive for ages!
+The Carians made it their capital.
+Mausolus constructed his tomb in here which is called one of the Seven Wonders of the World today.
+Knights Hospitaller chose here to build the Castle of St. Peter.
+Italians took over the control of the city during the WWI.
+Ottomans did this, Turkish Republic did that, and finally it has become a popular touristic destination.
+A lot of good things and bad things happened in the history of Bodrum, and you are about to discover some of them by visiting museums in Bodrum.

 In modern times, the metamorphosis continues.
 Population exchange between Turkey and Greece, the rise of reputation with blue cruises and becoming a top-notch touristic destination, the political fluctuations at relations with our historical friends and neighbours, the ups and downs of Turkish economy, etc.; all left significant marks on local lives.

 Some of the changes are still happening.
 Some of them, on the other hand, have already become a part of local culture which you can trace in the museums.

 Museums in Bodrum

 A large-scale restoration project has recently completed at the museum.
 By clicking the “Read More…” button below, you will be redirected to archived article about the museum.